-As of 10.5, you must license your ArcGIS Server as an ArcGIS GIS Server in order to publish geodata services.
+You must use an ArcGIS Server site licensed as ArcGIS GIS Server to publish geodata services.

 Before publishing the geodata service, it is recommended that you copy the connection file to a common directory to which the ArcGIS Server account has been granted access.
 For more information, see Making your data accessible to ArcGIS Server.

 To publish a geodata service, you right-click a geodatabase in the Catalog tree, and choose the option to share it as a geodata service.
 Follow these steps to publish a geodata service to ArcGIS Server using ArcCatalog or the Catalog window in ArcGIS Desktop:

 - In the Catalog tree, browse to your geodatabase.